 8ft-high ceilings make for a very easy InSoFast installation.
 Because each panel is 2ft high, you won’t need any modifications at the top of the wall.
 In fact, this is the case for any ceiling height evenly divisible by two.
 6ft ceilings, 10ft ceilings, 24ft ceilings: no modification.
 But what do you do with an uneven ceiling height?
 You have to cut the panels.

 An imperfect ceiling height doesn’t change much about the rest of the installation procedure.
-You still stack panels from bottom to top, wall by wall.
+You still stick, stack, and done working with the panels from bottom to top, wall by wall.

 Once you’ve reached the final row at the top of your wall, measure the distance between the ceiling (or joists) and the top-most “tongue” edge of the previous row of panels.